 This led LEF to divide film into right-wing and leftwing.
 On the right, Arvatov placed movies with actors and a fictional "fabula"; this kind of film distorted objective reality.
 On the left, there was a non-acted film without a "fabula", therefore, true-to-life.8 This rather straightforward attempt to formalize and politicize visuality failed to account for the role of the audience and, more broadly, for the politics of seeing that constitutes the regime of visuality.
 In order to establish cinema as a communist project to be deployed in the achievement of communist goals one needed to develop new skills of reception and appreciation in the proletarian audience.
 Dziga Vertov was most efficient educating Russian workers and peasants in communist vision.
 In his earliest film experiments he designed his films as a collective "cinema-eye" for the political class.
-During the years of the first five-year-plans, he created visual epics filling the cinema-eye with the content of Soviet industrialization.
+During the years of the first five-year-plans, he created visual epics filling the cinema-eve with the content of Soviet industrialization.
 Even at the end of his career, as a newsreel film director, Vertov was still trying to increase the use value of his cinema by making newsreel a vehicle of objective communist knowledge.
-He proposed, among other things, the method of squeezing the grand time of the Socialist Realist epic into the mini-format of a ninety-second long episode, so that an ultra-short film could cover the immensity of Soviet spaces and projects, experimenting with time-space compression long before it was discovered by post-modern theory.9 the film image towards everyday life when he took his filming onto the streets.
+He proposed, among other things, the method of squeezing the grand time of the Socialist Realist epic into the mini-format of a ninety-second long episode, so that an ultra-short film could cover the immensity of Soviet spaces and projects, experimenting with time-space compression long before it was discovered by post-modern theory.9

+A ccording to Jean-Luc Godard, the master of film socialisme, cinema lost its grounds to television when the small screen (watched by an individual viewer) came to replace the wide screen (watched by the masses).
+It was Godard who most radically opened up the film image towards everyday life when he took his filming onto the streets.
 Instead of carefully planning and controlling the logic of the gaze of the camera moving inside the constructed set, he preferred to choose just one point of view, "like in a documentary", and then watch things happen in the field of vision "as if by themselves".
-11 That was his contribution to the general trend of democratization of cinema after the war, against fetishism and towards a greater social and individual awareness.
+That was his contribution to the general trend of democratization of cinema after the war, against fetishism and towards a greater social and individual awareness.
 In television, the medium that came to replace film and the subject of filmic vision, "there's no creation at all anymore, just broadcasting",12 the viewer alone with his gadget.
 Digital technology has no genetic or functional connection with cinema; digitized cinema changes not simply in appearance, but also in its nature as an event.
 We will also see some examples of how this change in visual regime from "communist film" to "bourgeois television" affected communist visuality.